ftdot/EasyTl/documentation/source/core.md

 ```python
 class Instance()
 ```
 `Instance` class is providing an instance of EasyTl userbot.
-This class is main for all.
+This class is main for all

 Example of usage:
 ```python